Budapest: Roads and railways

 Budapest is the most important Hungarian road terminus, all of the major highways and railways end within the city limits.
-The road system in the city is designed in a similar manner to that of Paris, with several ring roads, and avenues radiating out from the center.
+The road system in the city is designed in a similar manner to that of Paris, with several ring roads, and avenues radiating out from the centre.
 Ring road M0 around Budapest is nearly completed, with only one section missing on the west side due to local disputes.
 The ring road is 80 km in length, and once finished it will be 107 km of highway in length.

 The city is a vital traffic hub because all major European roads and European railway lines lead to Budapest.
 The Danube was and is still today an important water-way and this region in the centre of the Carpathian Basin lies at the cross-roads of trade routes.

 Hungarian main line railways are operated by Hungarian State Railways.
-There are three main railway station in Budapest, Keleti (Eastern), Nyugati (Western) and Déli (Southern), operating both domestic and international rail services.
+There are three main railway stations in Budapest, Keleti (Eastern), Nyugati (Western) and Déli (Southern), operating both domestic and international rail services.
 Budapest is one of the main stops of the Orient Express on its Central and Eastern European route.
 There is also a suburban rail service in and around Budapest, three lines of which are operated under the name HÉV.